emacs-mirror/emacs/mps/manual/source/glossary/w.rst

         A hash table which has :term:`weak references (1)` to its value.
 If the value dies, any keys that refer to that value are automatically deleted from the table too.
+It can be used to index a set of objects without keeping them alive.

         .. similar:: :term:`doubly weak hash table`, :term:`weak-key hash table`.